Staph is the shortened name for Staphylococcus (staf-uh-low-KAH-kus),

 Give pain relievers like acetaminophen

-ease pain until the infection goes away.
-Follow the package directions on how much
+pain until the infection goes away.
+Follow the package directions on how much to give

 Cover the skin with a clean dressing or bandage.